brittnidev/Botium-Toys-Internal-Security-Audit/README.md

 - Surveillance signage

 # Conclusion  <a name="conclusion">
-In conclusion though there are certain systems already in place, these are the areas that should be addresseed immediately as Botium Toys accepts online payments and is expanding offerings.
-Therfore these critical findings will put you in compliance with PCI and GDPR ultimately stregthening your overall security posture at scale.
+In conclusion though there are certain systems already in place, these are the areas that should be addressed immediately as Botium Toys accepts online payments and is expanding offerings.
+Therefore these critical findings will put you in compliance with PCI and GDPR ultimately strengthening your overall security posture at scale.